Hampton Roads Bridge-Tunnel

 Source: I-64 Hampton Roads Bridge-Tunnel Expansion Project, Joint Permit Application and Drawings, Appendix L - Materials Management Plan, Rev 2 (Figure L-11)

-Some dredged material may be suitable for beach replenishment, though Virginia Beach declined to accept any.
-Because the Tunnel Boring Machine will not use foaming agents where the blades cut through sediments, excavated material with little or no Total Petroleum Hydrocarbons (TPH) could be barged 65 miles to Port Tobacco at Weanack (Shirley Plantation) for disposal.
-Other solids could be barged 17 miles to the PreCon Marine facility, then loaded into watertight trucks for transport to the Dominion Recycling Center (former Higgerson-Buchanan) in Chesapeake.
-That site could construct a lined landfill if required.
+The contractor anticipated that some of the solids in the slurry and dredged material would be suitable for beach replenishment, though Virginia Beach declined to accept any.
+Because the tunnel boring machine did not use foaming agents where the blades cut through sediments, excavated material with little or no Total Petroleum Hydrocarbons (TPH) could be barged 65 miles to Port Tobacco at Weanack (Shirley Plantation) for disposal.

 Source: ESRI, ArcGIS Online

 Excavation was projected to be faster than disposal.
-The Tunnel Boring Machine was planned to dig only five days a week, but waste disposal would continue for the other two days.
+The tunnel boring machine was planned to dig only five days a week, but waste disposal would continue for the other two days.

-the Tunnel Boring Machine name honored a National Aeronautics and Space Administration (NASA) engineer, Mary Winston Jackson
+the tunnel boring machine name honored a National Aeronautics and Space Administration (NASA) engineer, Mary Winston Jackson

-the Tunnel Boring Machine name honored a National Aeronautics and Space Administration (NASA) engineer, Mary Winston Jackson
+the tunnel boring machine name honored a National Aeronautics and Space Administration (NASA) engineer, Mary Winston Jackson

 Source: National Aeronautics and Space Administration (NASA), NASA Names Headquarters After "Hidden Figure" Mary W. Jackson

-Though both the Chesapeake Bay Bridge-Tunnel and the Hampton Roads Bridge-Tunnel chose to use Tunnel Boring Machines to dig out sediments for construction of new tubes, there was a significant difference between the two projects.
+Though both the Chesapeake Bay Bridge-Tunnel and the Hampton Roads Bridge-Tunnel chose to use tunnel boring machines to dig out sediments for construction of new tubes, there was a significant difference between the two projects.

 Mary arrived at the end of 2021.
 The 4.5 ton machine was shipped in about 170 pieces, so six months of assembly was required before digging could begin in 2022.